 Entries tagged as electricity

-emergency KPX news summer television winter book Education Center Yu-Kyung Ha 123D Design 3D printing Autodesk coin Makibox toy Bitgaram City KEPCO Naju travel Bulacan Philippines school volunteering trash relocation Seoul cabinet EMS K-EMS New EMS Wesley Woo-Duk Hwang-Chung desk paint monument snow astronomy Canon SX50 HS ISS satellite cake Celine Chung Christmas Hayun Chung cafeteria Frozen KBS app App Store iPhone 3GS newspaper interview award World Bank Daegu Lunar New Year museum Sung-Eun Kim concert GPS MITs-M4300 performance Swing Live Fest SBS EBS KTV coaxial cable EyeTV Gwangju Mac mini baseball game home run Seojun Electric smart meter election lightning rain satellite TV shower water crypto currency electronics kit Yongsan bus Gangneung hockey ice ice rink Olympic and Paralympic Games commute playground Pyeongchang cup glass hamburger McDonald’s shrimp oven pepperoni pizza Skeleton sled ticket restaurant curling fog construction road lake park broiled eels eel BHC chicken server library blizzard Lotteria New Year's Day snow angel Cajun Fries Mom's Touch Thigh Burger convenience store KTX-Sancheon meal box advertisement Bacchus Mega Kids Box Megabox movie theatre ice cream Incheon International Airport London Heathrow Airport Underground airplane regional election sky lantern fax Yu-Rim No CGV movie Octonauts Felia haircut Bluetooth camera iPhone 6S Plus remote control LG Prada 3.0 adapter Apple Watch battery belt case cable charger Micro-USB pen iMac repair USB MIFARE NFC RFID fluorescent light LED light fixture TopLux Sigma LED air conditioner FLIR One Dawon DNS IoT SK Telecom smart plug Witty car solar panel electric Wi-Fi Apple Store Japan Osaka A1687 3D Touch screen screen protector 3DMark Geekbench iPhone 4 iPhone 4S iPhone 5 iPhone 5S iPhone 6 Plus Octane SunSpider Touch ID A1522 A1524 A1530 A1533 A1549 A1586 A1633 A1634 A1688 iPhone 6 iPhone 6S LTE VoLTE PeaceKeeper Celestron NexStar 6SE telescope artificial star collimation Sony A5000 electric fan light trail M&M's BuyBeam BL-628 lamp power switch assembly kit box Bolt EV Chevrolet sensor Apple TV 4th Gen HomeKit lights Philips Hue Elgato Eve Incipio Koogeek Leviton power plug ballast cabin filter building infrared thermal imaging corn dog hot-bed hot-end microwave spaghetti cellphone JooN 2 watch iOS Canon EOS 450D Kiwi Fotos KF-8012N dock earphone iPad mini iPhone 7 speaker socket wire MacBook Air apple shopping iOS 13 iPhone 11 Pro memory MicroSD storage 11st smart button iPhone X PSAurora refrigerator Samsung weather degree CR2450 switch air purifier IKEA store solder tvOS 10 USB-C Soulik typhoon Christmas tree decoration balls engine oil candle flower wedding fire house observatory present beverage Vodafone Europe Korea O2E Smart Multi-Charger UK USA KTX Mugunghwa SRT train fingerprint M7 pedometer accelerometer compass gyroscope barometer iOS 8 M8 screwdriver table cookie milk Oreo Homeplus chocolate chip cookies couch FaceTime rice cake Skype tteokguk computer swing Toys R Us trampoline tortilla wrap toothbrush salad Disney remote controlled helicopter replacement Syma S107G Danish butter cookies animation Larva shopping cart ball bed globe headphones pink breakfast rice porridge traditional Korean dress Hyung-Bae Kim kite sausage Cloud Cuckoo Palace Princess Unikitty The Lego Movie Evil Robot slide magnet iPhone 7 Plus card reader mouse seesaw rock Financial Museum Kwangju Bank supermarket Rigoletto Chicago Pizza & Pub bicycle play set horizontal bar kick board castle leaf straw snowman Lotte Outlet Asia Culture Center candy hula hoop fish tennis Sejong BRT government complex Osong Station
+emergency KPX news summer television winter book Education Center Yu-Kyung Ha 123D Design 3D printing Autodesk coin Makibox toy Bitgaram City KEPCO Naju travel Bulacan Philippines school volunteering trash relocation Seoul cabinet EMS K-EMS New EMS Wesley Woo-Duk Hwang-Chung desk paint monument snow astronomy Canon SX50 HS ISS satellite cake Celine Chung Christmas Hayun Chung cafeteria Frozen KBS app App Store iPhone 3GS newspaper interview award World Bank Daegu Lunar New Year museum Sung-Eun Kim concert GPS MITs-M4300 performance Swing Live Fest SBS EBS KTV coaxial cable EyeTV Gwangju Mac mini baseball game home run Seojun Electric smart meter election lightning rain satellite TV shower water crypto currency electronics kit Yongsan bus Gangneung hockey ice ice rink Olympic and Paralympic Games commute playground Pyeongchang cup glass hamburger McDonald’s shrimp oven pepperoni pizza Skeleton sled ticket restaurant curling fog construction road lake park broiled eels eel BHC chicken server library blizzard Lotteria New Year's Day snow angel Cajun Fries Mom's Touch Thigh Burger convenience store KTX-Sancheon meal box advertisement Bacchus Mega Kids Box Megabox movie theatre ice cream Incheon International Airport London Heathrow Airport Underground airplane regional election sky lantern fax Yu-Rim No CGV movie Octonauts Felia haircut Bluetooth camera iPhone 6S Plus remote control LG Prada 3.0 adapter Apple Watch battery belt case cable charger Micro-USB pen iMac repair USB lamp Starbucks LED MIFARE NFC RFID fluorescent light light fixture TopLux Sigma LED air conditioner FLIR One Dawon DNS IoT SK Telecom smart plug Witty car solar panel electric Wi-Fi Apple Store Japan Osaka A1687 3D Touch screen screen protector 3DMark Geekbench iPhone 4 iPhone 4S iPhone 5 iPhone 5S iPhone 6 Plus Octane SunSpider Touch ID A1522 A1524 A1530 A1533 A1549 A1586 A1633 A1634 A1688 iPhone 6 iPhone 6S LTE VoLTE PeaceKeeper Celestron NexStar 6SE telescope artificial star collimation Sony A5000 electric fan light trail M&M's BuyBeam BL-628 power switch assembly kit box Bolt EV Chevrolet sensor Apple TV 4th Gen HomeKit lights Philips Hue Elgato Eve Incipio Koogeek Leviton power plug ballast cabin filter building infrared thermal imaging corn dog hot-bed hot-end microwave spaghetti cellphone JooN 2 watch iOS Canon EOS 450D Kiwi Fotos KF-8012N dock earphone iPad mini iPhone 7 speaker socket wire MacBook Air apple shopping iOS 13 iPhone 11 Pro memory MicroSD storage 11st smart button iPhone X PSAurora refrigerator Samsung weather degree CR2450 switch air purifier IKEA store solder tvOS 10 USB-C iOS 14 Soulik typhoon Christmas tree decoration balls engine oil candle flower wedding fire house observatory present beverage Vodafone Europe Korea O2E Smart Multi-Charger UK USA KTX Mugunghwa SRT train fingerprint M7 pedometer accelerometer compass gyroscope barometer iOS 8 M8 screwdriver table cookie milk Oreo Homeplus chocolate chip cookies couch FaceTime rice cake Skype tteokguk computer swing Toys R Us trampoline tortilla wrap toothbrush salad Disney remote controlled helicopter replacement Syma S107G Danish butter cookies animation Larva shopping cart ball bed globe headphones pink breakfast rice porridge traditional Korean dress Hyung-Bae Kim kite sausage Cloud Cuckoo Palace Princess Unikitty The Lego Movie Evil Robot slide magnet iPhone 7 Plus card reader mouse seesaw rock Financial Museum Kwangju Bank supermarket Rigoletto Chicago Pizza & Pub bicycle play set horizontal bar kick board castle leaf straw snowman Lotte Outlet Asia Culture Center candy hula hoop fish tennis Sejong BRT government complex Osong Station cheese Imsil

 Apple HomeKit platform goes back to iOS 8.
 It was not very fleshed out at the time, needing more polishing over the years.
 Last notable change to HomeKit was made in 10.2, which enabled device notifications.
 This, along with other improvements in iOS 10, led me to think that HomeKit was finally in a "usable" state.
 Thus I have invested in the HomeKit ecosystem since early April of this year, around when iOS 10.3.1 came out.